zack-horton/Project-Portfolio/README.md

-# Zack Horton's Project Portfolio Overview:
+# Zachary Horton's Project Portfolio Overview:
-This is the project portfolio for Zachary "Zack" Horton, a Candidate for MIT's Master of Business Analytics, a joint program between MIT Sloan and MIT Operations Research Center, and a graduate of North Carolina State University, holding a B.S. in Industrial and Systems Engineering with a minor in Statistics and a certificate in Health Systems Engineering.
+This is the project portfolio for Zachary Horton, a Candidate for MIT's Master of Business Analytics, a joint program between MIT Sloan and MIT Operations Research Center, and a graduate of North Carolina State University, holding a B.S. in Industrial and Systems Engineering with a minor in Statistics and a certificate in Health Systems Engineering.

 *Note: This portfolio does not contain information related to internship projects, see resume or contact me for additional details on those 3 projects*